ludawg44/awesome-people-analytics/README.md

 ## Books

 * [Work Rules!
 (Insights From Inside Google That Will Transform How You Live and Lead)](https://www.amazon.com/Work-Rules-Insights-Inside-Transform/dp/1455554790/ref=sr_1_34?dchild=1&keywords=People+Analytics&qid=1624457784&sr=8-34) by Laszlo Bock
+* [Handbook of Regression Modeling in People Analytics - with examples in R and Python](http://peopleanalytics-regression-book.org/) by Keith McNulty #technical

 ## Socialize